Market schedule

 - methodology versioning and degraded reasons are part of the public response

-/v1/signals/volatility - omni-apps can treat it as a derived, provenance-first signal rather than a raw market feed
+/v1/signals/volatility - client applications can treat it as a derived, provenance-first signal rather than a raw market feed

 Sentiment score